 Jillian Correia, yet another astounding singer-songwriter-musician.
 You can enjoy her music on YouTube.

-Theme music for the podcast is "Troll of the Mountain Swing" by The Underscore Orkestra and used under its Creative Commons license.
+Theme music for the podcast is "Fall of the Ocean Queen" by Joseph Hackl.

 Additional music is by Kevin MacLeod.
 You can find his extraordinarily diverse music at incompetech.com.